-- ALVIN E. KELLER, M.D., Clinical Professor of Preventive Medicine and Public Health - R. H. HUTCHESON, M.D., M.P.H., Associate Clinical Professor of Preventive Medicine and Public Health - RICHARD O. CANNON, M.D., Assistant Professor of Hospital Administration - RUTH E. SPRUANCE, M.S.S.W., Assistant Professor of Medical Social Service - ANNE SWEENEY, M.A., Assistant Professor of Medical Social Service - ROBERT M. FOOTE, M.D., Assistant Clinical Professor of Preventive Medicine and Public Health - ROYDEN S. GASS, M.D., C.M., Assistant Clinical Professor of Preventive Medicine and Public Health (Died September 4, 1962) - C. B. TUCKER, M.D., M.P.H., Assistant Clinical Professor of Preventive Medicine and Public Health - W. CARTER WILLIAMS, M.D., M.P.H., Assistant Clinical Professor of Preventive Medicine and Public Health - H. VIRGINIA SHATTUCK, M.A., Instructor in Public Health Nursing - RAYMOND R. CROWE, M.D., Clinical Instructor in Preventive Medicine and Public Health - JULIAN R. FLEMING, M.S., Clinical Instructor in Sanitation - JAMES E. GOLDSBERRY, M.D., Clinical Instructor in Preventive Medicine and Public Health - BENJAMIN F. GUNTER, D.D.S., M.P.H., Clinical Instructor in Dental Health - JOHN HEINTZELMAN, M.D., Clinical Instructor in Preventive Medicine and Public Health - WILDER WALTON HUBBARD, M.D., Clinical Instructor in Preventive Medicine and Public Health - CURTIS P. McCAMMON, M.D., M.P.H., Clinical Instructor in Preventive Medicine and Public Health
+Louis D. Zeidberg, M.D., M.P.H., Professor of Epidemiology

+ALVIN E. KELLER, M.D., Clinical Professor of Preventive Medicine and Public Health

+R. H. HUTCHESON, M.D., M.P.H., Associate Clinical Professor of Preventive Medicine and Public Health

+RICHARD O. CANNON, M.D., Assistant Professor of Hospital Administration RUTH E. SPRUANCE, M.S.S.W., Assistant Professor of Medical Social Service

+ANNE SWEENEY, M.A., Assistant Professor of Medical Social Service

+ROBERT M. FOOTE, M.D., Assistant Clinical Professor of Preventive Medicine and Public Health

+C. B. Tucker, M.D., M.P.H., Assistant Clinical Professor of Preventive Medicine and Public Health

+W. CARTER WILLIAMS, M.D., M.P.H., Assistant Clinical Professor of Preventive Medicine and Public Health

+FRED M. DOWNEY, M.D., Instructor in Preventive Medicine and Public Health RAYMOND R. CROWE, M.D., Clinical Instructor in Preventive Medicine and Public Health

+JULIAN R. FLEMING, M.S., Clinical Instructor in Sanitation

+James E. Goldsberry, M.D., Clinical Instructor in Preventive Medicine and Public Health BENJAMIN F. GUNTER, D.D.S., M.P.H., Clinical Instructor in Dental Health JOHN HEINTZELMAN, M.D., Clinical Instructor in Preventive Medicine and Public Health

+WILDER WALTON HUBBARD, M.D., Clinical Instructor in Preventive Medicine and Public Health

+CURTIS P. McCammon, M.D., M.P.H., Clinical Instructor in Preventive Medicine and Public Health

 PREVENTIVE MEDICINE: SOCIAL AND ENVIRONMENTAL MEDICINE I AND II: An interdepartmental course extending through the first two years of medical school designed to introduce the student to the human organism as a structural, functional, and social being, and to give him an understanding of the nature of growth and development, of human behavior and adaptation, of personality development, the role of the individual in the family and the role of the family.
 The Departments of Psychiatry and Preventive Medicine and members of the Division of Human Behavior conduct the major part of the course during the first year.
 In the first year, lectures and seminars are combined with the assignment of the student to a family selected mainly from the well-baby, prenatal, and other clinics, which he will follow during the first two years of his medical studies.
 The student-family program serves to acquaint the student with social and economic as well as physical and emotional effects of illness on the patient, his family, and the community.
-In addition to the lectures and seminars, the students have regularly scheduled conferences with their medical and social work cons ultants alternately every three weeks and make a family visit at approximate ly six-week intervals.
+In addition to the lectures and seminars, the students have regularly scheduled conferences with their medical and social work consultants alternately every three weeks and make a family visit at approximately six-week intervals.
 Members of the families, when patients in the outpatient or inpatient services, are seen when possible by the first and second year students.
 One hour lecture and one hour seminar throughout the first year, approximately thirty-six hours.
 Drs.
-Quinn, Zeidberg, and staff of Consultants; Dr. Orr (Department of Psychiatry), and the Division of Human Bebavior.
+Quinn, Zeidberg, and staff of Consultants; Dr. Orr (Department of Psychiatry), and the Division of Human Behavior.